Wireless Weather Station Monitoring

 1. Near-Real-Time Data Logging: Cellular LTE-M (Cat-M1) and NB-IoT Connectivity with the ability to configure upload intervals for precise monitoring.

-2. Flexible Architecture: Near limitless sensor integrations customizable I/O cards with nine inputs/outputs to monitor more from a single device.
+2. Flexible Architecture: Near-limitless sensor integrations, customizable I/O cards with nine inputs/outputs to monitor more from a single device.
 We can also design custom I/O cards depending on your needs, MOQs apply.

 3. Customizable Design: Select from multiple housing and power options to build your specific solution.